Flying U Ranch

 And we aren't the only ones.
 Guests routinely come back year after year, the staff regularly greeting them like the old friends they were.
 And as Canada's oldest guest ranch, it has no doubtedly been a home away from home to generations of visitors.

-Established in 1849 by a Crown grant from Queen Victoria, Flying U was once a traditional cattle ranch used as a waypoint for early trappers and fur traders on their way to the Yukon and Alaska.
+Established in 1849 by a Crown grant from the Queen of England, Flying U was once a traditional cattle ranch used as a waypoint for early trappers and fur traders on their way to the Yukon and Alaska.
 After hosting a giant rodeo in 1923, the ranch traded its cows for horses and used its newfound notoriety to become Canada's first guest ranch.
 Many of the ranch's traditions date back to these early days, when it first put its name on the map and travellers came from around the world to learn how to ranch and wrangle and be close to its larger-than-life characters.

 And, thanks to their minimal but inspired updates, you can fully imagine what those early days might have been like.
 Sure, the lodgings now have electricity and are comfortable as all get-out, but each cabin is still equipped with a wash basin in lieu of in-suite bathrooms, and they still clang the dinner bell for every meal.
 Offering a true-blue taste of the rugged wild west, Flying U is the type of place that makes you want to rush out and buy a denim shirt.
 It just feels good to be here.

 For most guests the day begins at 8am with the clanging of the breakfast bell, but if you're extra keen you can get up a little earlier and watch the 6:30 wrangling.
 The horses wander about all night, grazing in the myriad fields and meadows across the 60,000 acres and need to be corralled, brushed, and prepped for the day's riding.
 Wranglers ride out into the woods whooping and hollering, and drive the horses back towards the ranch.
 Even with over 100 horses it only takes 15 minutes or so.